Anita Hill responds to Kavanaugh hearing during Houston appearance

 She said no woman nominated to the high court "would ever have the license to express (herself) in that way."

+Pat Rhodes, who remembers the Clarence Thomas confirmation hearing, said it is history repeating itself.

+“You would have thought that we would’ve made some progress over the years but I encourage her and commend her for taking those steps to be the voice of so many women without a voice," Rhodes said.

-Hill challenged her audience not to give up even if Kavanaugh is confirmed, and to continue to make their voices heard at the ballot box.
+Hill challenged her audience not to give up even if Kavanaugh is confirmed and to continue to make their voices heard.

+“I had a choice to make 27 years ago.
+I wanted to do nothing more than retrieve back to my normal life and leave all of that behind and say nasty things about the U.S. Senate,” Hill said.
+“I did say nasty things about the U.S. Senate, but I did not retreat.”